solo-io/gloo/docs/content/introduction/traffic_management/_index.md

 ## Configuration validation

 When configuring an API gateway or edge proxy, invalid configurations can quickly lead to bugs, service outages, and security vulnerabilities.
-Whenever Gloo configuration objects are updated, Gloo validates and processes the new configuration.
+Whenever Gloo Edge configuration objects are updated, Gloo Edge validates and processes the new configuration.
 This is achieved through a four-step process:

 1. Admit or reject change with a Kubernetes Validating Webhook
 1. Process a batch of changes and report any errors